gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Then whose is it?" she demanded sharply.

 The bosun looked at her levelly.
 "It's mine.
 As far as I'm concerned, until the captain relieves me, I'm still in charge here, and I say Erileine goes with them."

-"But---" Saedanne and Laeuc spoke at the same time, stopped, and exchanged looks, Saedanne's angry and Laeuc's pleading.
+"But–" Saedanne and Laeuc spoke at the same time, stopped, and exchanged looks, Saedanne's angry and Laeuc's pleading.

 One of the soldiers nudged the other.  "*Irre pentelele arpe hebmedji sheh kerremerpele*," he said, nodding past the trio in the doorway.
 Erileine twisted around to see Queçenne peeking out of the kitchen.
 The soldier caught her eye and grinned.
 She blushed and pulled her head back out of sight.
 The other soldier laughed.

 Erileine didn't understand all of what the soldier had said, but he understood enough.  "*Ap medji eshweggen*," she said.
 "Sit firmly on your sword."
 The soldiers just laughed again.

 FIXME: bosun tells Erileine to spy on the soldiers.

 "Tell them they are to work in the fields as they would on any other day," the first one said slowly in Praczny.
 Erileine nodded and translated his words into Gandan-o.

 "What if we don't work in the fields?"
 Papaere Vurt asked.
 Instead of putting on his false leg, he had hobbled downstairs with his pant leg knotted below his knee, using an upside-down broom as a crutch.
-He looked older than Erileine had ever seen him---deliberately so, she realized.
+He looked older than Erileine had ever seen him–deliberately so, she realized.
 What was her grandfather up to?

 The soldier shrugged when Erileine translated Vurt's question.
 "Tell him to stay out of trouble.
 Now come."

 Bosun Uyves knocked on each door in turn.
 Sometimes he had to bang his fist and bellow to get the fearful inhabitants to answer.
 Other times, the door flew open before his meaty hand even hit it.
 "They want us up in the fields," Erileine said over and over.
 "Just like any other day."

 "So we're to be slaves, are we?"
 Gaeston snarled when his turn came.
 He glared at the soldiers with bloodshot eyes.
 "Well, I'm not going to be a house gelding for them.
 You tell them that!
 You tell them this isn't Ini weeping Bantang, and they're not the Midnight weeping Admirals!"

 "Put a cork in, you idiot," the bosun growled.
 "This isn't the time or the place.
 And anyway, it's our own food we're growing.
 Or were you planning to eat moss next week?"

 Gaeston crossed his arms and leaned against the doorframe.
 "I'm not doing it."

-Erileine turned to the soldiers. "*Aweche panja nesh...* um, *nesh perwerketeppen ubbo*."
+Erileine turned to the soldiers.  "*Aweche panja nesh…* um, *nesh perwerketeppen ubbo*."

 The soldiers glanced at each other.
 The first one shrugged.
 The second one turned back to Gaeston and kicked him hard between the legs.

 As Gaeston doubled over, the first soldier put his hand on Uyves' arm to restrain him.  "*Bashte,*" he said warningly.

 "Eat cake," the bosun spat.
 "You're a bunch of animals!
 Hells, you're worse than most of the animals I know!"

 "Worse than you?" the second soldier asked in strongly accented Gandan-o.
 "Worse than you do all the Hett here?"

 With a final glare, Uyves turned to Gaeston.
 "All right, stand up.
 A walk will shake 'em back into place."

 Slowly, painfully, Gaeston straightened up.
 The look he gave the soldiers was filled with venom.
 He took his coat from the hook by the door and shrugged it on, then made a show of closing the door behind him.
 As he stepped around Erileine, he pretended to stumble slightly.
 Catching hold of her shoulder, he put his mouth next to her ear.
 "Leech," he hissed.

 By the time they reached the top of Slip Street the entire town was either in the fields or trying to look busy around their edges.
-Hundreds of townspeople, and only three dozen soldiers...
-For one heady moment, Erileine thought about shouting, "Charge!"
+Hundreds of townspeople, and only three dozen soldiers… For one heady moment, Erileine thought about shouting, "Charge!"
 So what if the soldiers had armor and swords?
 Unless one of them was secretly a magician, the townspeople would surely win.
 She imagined herself dodging the soldiers' thrusts, knocking one down, snatching up her dropped sword and crying, "Avaunt!
 Avaunt!"

 But how many of the people she had grown up with would die?
 And anyway, there would just be more soldiers.
 In fact, there *were* more soldiers.
 When she looked up to the highest terrace, the early morning sun gleamed on their helmets.
 These ones cradled crossbows in their arms as they watched the Avauntois pull up weeds and clean out irrigation ditches.

 Erileine caught the bosun looking at her.
 She realized her lips had been moving.
 She shook her head, embarrassed.
 As she turned away, Matthieu tugged on his shirt.
 "Are we allowed to use the stinky house?" he asked anxiously.

 Erileine smiled reassuringly.
 "I'm sure we are."
 He caught the eye of a nearby soldier.  "*Ippe arenteme ephwe bae cakhuisa?*" The soldier shrugged and waved his hand.
 "Go ahead," Erileine told Mattheiu.

 Striding up the path, Lieutenant Jaromir turned his head as Matthieu lumbered by.
 The boy's steps quickened when he saw the lieutenant, as if he wanted to break into a run, but stopped himself.
 Erileine felt a moment of pride.

 "Good morning," the lieutenant said to Erileine.

 "*Sra*."
-Watching the soldiers nearby salute, Erileine wondered if she was expected to do the same, and what her mother---never mind Gaeston---would say if she did.
+Watching the soldiers nearby salute, Erileine wondered if she was expected to do the same, and what her mother–never mind Gaeston–would say if she did.

 The lieutenant studied the people in the field.
 After a moment, Erileine realized he was counting them.
 "Pretty much everyone's here," Erileine offered.
 "Except the little ones.
 Mamaere Mayeule has them for lessons."

 "Yes, I stopped in there on my way up," Jaromir said absently.
 "And your papaere, of course.
 I passed him on Slip Street.
 Is something wrong with his leg?
 I've never seen him with a crutch before."

 Erileine flushed.
 "Um, sometimes he doesn't wear it.  *Sra*.
 Says it gives him sores if he doesn't give it a rest."

 "Mm."
 Jaromir acknowledged the lie with a nod.
 "I imagine you were sorry to see the bookster leave.
-I certainly was---he's an interesting man.
+I certainly was–he's an interesting man.
 How long had you been his apprentice?"

 Erileine shrugged.
 "Since Mau Ngapcha.
-He came here to catalog the books in the Captain's House, and..."
-She shrugged again.
+He came here to catalog the books in the Captain's House, and…"  She shrugged again.

 "Mm.
 How far did he get?"

 *I shouldn't shrug so much,* Erileine thought, shrugging.
 "Less than half, *sra*."

 "Mm.
 Well, I'd like you to keep sorting through them.
 It would be a shame to stop in the middle, and it will help you with your studies."

 "*Sra*?"

 "Your studies," Jaromir repeated.
 "You do still want to be a bookster, don't you?"
 He nodded toward the nearest knot of townspeople.
 "It's probably the best thing you could do to help your people."

-Erileine hesitated. "*Sra*...
-If it's all right, I should help my family right now.
+Erileine hesitated.  "*Sra*… If it's all right, I should help my family right now.
 I can start studying again later."

 "Mm."
 The lieutenant nodded.
 "You don't want to stand out, do you?
 Soldier's pet, and all that."
 The corner of his mouth twitched.
 "Believe me, I know what that feels like.
 Try being Hett for a few years.
 You'll learn a lot more about being singled out than you ever wanted to."

 "Yes, *sra*."
 Erileine hesitated.  "*Sra*?"

 "Mm?"

 "What is the Great Work?"

 Jaromir clapped her on the shoulder.
 "All in good time."
 He nodded to Erileine and strode away, ignoring, oblivious to, or perhaps even enjoying the sidelong hatred the Avauntois threw his way.

 Erileine certainly felt them, though.
 As she hurried up the path to the terrace where her family was working, they felt as hot as the desert sun.
 "Don't blame me," she wanted to shout.
 "I didn't want to do this," but she knew that would only make things worse.

 When she reached the terrace, she grabbed a rake and attacked the nearest furrow furiously.
 "What was that all about?"
 Laeuc asked.

 "He wants me to keep working in the Captain's House," Erileine said.
 "He said it would be the best way to help."

 "Help?
 Help what?"

 "Help u," Erileine replied bitterly.
 "I mean, us.
 The Avauntois."
 The word sounded strange in her ears.

 "Wonderful," her mother said under her breath.
 "Marq asked me what in hell's burning forests you were doing.
 Gaeston wasn't even that polite.
 I told them you didn't have a choice, they picked you out because you knew their language, but I don't think they care."
 She grabbed the base of a thistle and yanked it from the dry soil.

 "Did either of them say what they thought I should do instead?"
 Erileine asked bitterly.

 "Easy, easy," Laeuc whispered at them urgently.
 "Let's not fight, all right?"

 His wife pulled another thistle from the ground.
-"Just like always---let's not fight, let's not disagree, let's try to see *their* side.
+"Just like always–let's not fight, let's not disagree, let's try to see *their* side.
 Maybe it's time you started seeing *our* side for once."

 Erileine held her breath as her father stood up and brushed his hands clean.
 "Yes, well," he said uncertainly.
 "So what can you tell us about the boy you brought with you?
-She and Mayeule seem to be getting along fine, but..."
+She and Mayeule seem to be getting along fine, but…"

 "He tried to steal the bosun's wallet when we went to Forecastle.
 They put him in the dungeon, but I think he escaped.
 It's all right," she added hastily.
 "We can trust him.
 The bookster did."

 Saedanne tore another thistle from the ground.
 "Erileine, until we know what's going on, the only people we can trust are ourselves.
 Do you understand?
 Not this boy you brought with you that no one here has ever met before, not the bookster, no one who wasn't born here."

 "What about papaere?"
 Erileine asked bitterly.
 "He's wasn't born here.
 And come to that, you're only half Avauntois."

 "Erileine!" her father said sharply.
 "You will *not* speak to your mother that way."

 Erileine looked at the ground sullenly.
 "Where is Piaerre anyway?"

 "Armaend and Donaien took her," Laeuc said curtly.